 Unfortunately we do not have facility for this.

 You can also consider a prescription prepayment certificate, available from the NHS website.
 Please let us know the number and expiry date so we can add this to your notes.

 Can I have an inhaler?

 If you regularly require an inhaler, we will continue to dispense in the same way for you.

 If it has been more than six months since your last prescription for an inhaler, we will require you to have a review with the asthma nurse.
 This can be done over the phone.

 I have another query about COVID-19 that isn’t answered here

 We would like to respectfully ask that you only phone the dispensary if your query is immediate or an emergency.
 This is to ensure routine care can continue as efficiently as possible.

 We have information on our site that covers most questions.
-We also suggest that you visit the government website by clicking here for up to date information.
+We also suggest that you visit the NHS website for up to date information.